samjulien/blog/_posts/2018-07-24-a-look-at-the-android-ml-kit-the-machine-learning-sdk.markdown

 With that, you can now run the application.

 On selecting an image and tapping on the **Process** button on the App Bar, you will be able to see the various labels and their corresponding confidence scores.
-If you are running the app on the emulator and want to add an image to its gallery, [find the instructions in this guide](https://stackoverflow.com/a/48669304/1232793).
+If you are running the app on the emulator refer to [this guide to add an image to the app's gallery](https://stackoverflow.com/a/48669304/1232793).

 ![ML Kit Image Processing Results](https://cdn.auth0.com/blog/ml-kit-sdk/android-app-processing-image-with-ml-kit.png)